DeepXU/GatewayCIT/osint.md

 * [IntelTechniques.com](https://inteltechniques.com/links.html) provides an extensive list of useful tools for performing OSINT.
 * [Wikipedia](https://www.wikipedia.org/) is a great research tool to find basic information about virtually any topic.

+## Buscador

+[Buscador](https://inteltechniques.com/buscador/) is a GNU/Linux distribution that is focused on OSINT.
+It has many tools preinstalled to help you gather intelligence on social media accounts, businesses, IP addresses, etc.

 ## Archives

 * [The Wayback Machine](https://archive.org/web/) allows you to search archives of hundreds of billions of Web pages even after the original website is taken down.